se-edu/guides/tutorials/javaFxPart3.md

 # JavaFX tutorial part 3 – Interacting with the user

-Picking up from where we left off last tutorial, we have successfully achieved the desired layout.
+In part 3, we achieved the desired layout.
 Now let’s make the application respond to user input.
 Rather than doing everything in one try, let’s iterate and build up towards our final goal.

-But first, here's some useful background info on how JavaFX works:
+But first, here's some useful background info on how JavaFX deals with user interactions (e.g., a button click):
 <box seamless>

 JavaFX works in an _event-driven_ style -- that is, we programmatically define _handler_ methods to execute as a response to certain _events_.